jackierobinson/OfCourse/OfCourse_STD.md

 | Post Condition N/A |
 | --- |

+# This feature does not behave properly.
+Please ignore
 | Test Case #: 9 | Test Case Name: Enroll in Course|
 | --- | --- |
 | System: | Subsystem: |